 Why Was Daylight Saving Time Introduced?

-According to the U.S. Department of Defense, daylight saving time—originally nicknamed “war time”— officially began in the United States on March 19, 1918, when the Standard Time Act was signed into law.
+According to the U.S. Department of War, daylight saving time—originally nicknamed "war time"— officially began in the United States on March 19, 1918, when the Standard Time Act was signed into law.
 It was introduced to add more light hours during the day to reduce energy costs during World War I. This law also created the five time zones we use today.

-Increased Risk of Motor Vehicle Accidents
+Increased Risk of Motor Vehicle Accidents on Long Island

 In addition, with the sudden change in morning light, drivers may not be used to driving in darker conditions, increasing their risk for accidents.
 The study also found that there was no decrease in accidents after adjusting back to Standard Time.